griffinbran/Real-Estate-Statistical-Modeling/readme.md

 Due Date: **May 18, 2018**

 Welcome to Project 2!
 It's time to start modeling.
-The goal for this project is
-two-fold:

 1. Creating and iteratively refining a regression model
 2. Using [Kaggle](https://www.kaggle.com/) to practice the modeling process